Instructor: Jim Wiseman

 Office hours: Mon 1:30-3:00, Tues 2:30-4:00, and by appointment.

-Plan: We'll cover most of chapters 1-9 and 12.
-Topics include data collection, data analysis, probability, and statistical inference.
-There's a more detailed schedule at http://ecademy.agnesscott.edu/~jwiseman/mat115/schedule.html, but it's subject to change.
+Plan: We'll cover most of chapters 6-11.
+Topics include techniques and applications of integration, sequences and series, Taylor series, and differential equations.
+There's a more detailed schedule at http://ecademy.agnesscott.edu/~jwiseman/mat119/schedule.html, but it's subject to change.

-Honor code and group work: All students are expected to follow the honor code (more details available on Moodle) throughout the semester.
+Honor code and group work: All students are expected to follow the honor code throughout the semester; all exams and assignments should be pledged.

 I strongly encourage you to work on the homework in groups.
-I suggest that you work on the problems by yourself first, making a note of anything giving you trouble; then meet with your group and work through the remaining problems together; and finally write up the problems again by yourself.
+I suggest that you work on the problems by yourself first, making a note of anything giving you trouble; then meet with your group and work through the remaining problems together; and finally submit the solutions by yourself.
+Every group member must submit her own solutions independently; just copying the group's answers is plagiarism and is unacceptable.

 Getting help: As Talking Barbie says, "Math class is tough."
 (Unless she's the hacked version - then she says, "Eat lead, Cobra.")
 Chances are that sooner or later you'll get stuck on something, so don't get frustrated.
 Think hard, and if you're still stuck, do something else for a while.
 (It's amazing how often that works.)